huggingface/datasets/datasets/cuad/README.md

 ### Licensing Information

 CUAD is licensed under the Creative Commons Attribution 4.0 (CC BY 4.0) license and free to the public for commercial and non-commercial use.

+The creators make no representations or warranties regarding the license status of the underlying contracts, which are publicly available and downloadable from EDGAR.
+Privacy Policy & Disclaimers

+The categories or the contracts included in the dataset are not comprehensive or representative.
+The authors encourage the public to help improve them by sending them your comments and suggestions to info@atticusprojectai.org.
+Comments and suggestions will be reviewed by The Atticus Project at its discretion and will be included in future versions of Atticus categories once approved.

+The use of CUAD is subject to their privacy policy https://www.atticusprojectai.org/privacy-policy and disclaimer https://www.atticusprojectai.org/disclaimer.

 ### Citation Information